Cover 1/2 the Alley:

 I suggest that my players position themselves at the net in a place that they can cover 1/2 of the alley with a strong lunge.
 This positioning is going to make you more aggressive and available to intercept balls coming cross court from the opposing net player, and also serve as alley bait for the baseline player to take the risk of going down the line.

 Most recreational net players assume responsibility when they get passed down the alley line.
-I contend that if you get passed down the line by the baseline player, that its your partners weak groundstroke or serve that made the line alley available.
+I contend that if you get passed down the line by the baseline player, that typically it is your partners weak groundstroke or serve that made the line alley available.
 If you retreat to the alley after getting passed a couple of times, you are giving your opponent the easiest possible direction (cross court) and basically making your partner play singles.
 If your partner is consistently leaving balls short and weak for your opponent to attack, then be prepared to defend the line, but refrain from covering more than half the alley!

 If you think of the image above as a good representation of your partner and your sides of the court, then you’re doing it wrong.
 The centre line does not divide the doubles court!
 A more accurate representation of doubles court coverage is the image below.
 You can think of the net player as controlling the airspace in their section of the court then they become a much greater threat to be involved in baseline exchanges.